 Beware that some credit applications, such as credit cards, are treated as individual hard inquiries, regardless of the timeframe.

-However, some credit card companies, such as Capital One’s Quick Check, allow you to determine which credit cards you’ll be approved for before applying without affecting your credit score.
+However, some credit card companies allow you to determine which credit cards you’ll be approved for before applying without affecting your credit score.

 Soft inquiries, such as checking your credit report, do not affect your credit score.
 These are credit checks that only you can see.